Skip to main content

 • Awareness of the flavor, texture and aroma of your food.

-• Paying attention to the sensation of your inner body as it gently moves from ‘hungry’ to ‘satisfied’.
+• Paying attention to the sensation of your inner body as it gently moves from hungry to satisfied.

-• Eliminating meal time distractions like phone, email, texting, television, and yes, even reading.
+• Eliminating mealtime distractions like phone, email, texting, television, and yes, even reading.

 • Eating in pure enjoyment and gratitude.

 Only when you are fully present with your food are you able to uncover and tap into your innate, fine-tuned ability to sense hunger and fullness.
-This ability will help you minimize the chances of overeating…which of course is a practice all too common around the holidays.
-Make no mistake, the ability to be a more mindful eater is rooted deep within; you were born with this gift, and still harness it today.
+This ability will help you minimize the chances of overeating.

 By Melanie Jatsek RD, LD

 Heinen's Chief Dietitian, Melanie Jatsek, RD, LD believes that the answer to a strong, healthy and vibrant body lies within.
-She graduated cum laude from the University of Akron, earning a degree in Nutrition & Dietetics and has over 20 years of experience in wellness program development, health coaching and professional speaking.
-As a published author of three books and registered dietitian for Heinen’s, Melanie offers programs, services and tools to help Heinen’s customers take inspired action to build the healthy body they were meant to live in without giving up their favorite foods.
+As a published author with over 20 years of experience in wellness program development, health coaching and professional speaking, Melanie offers expert guidance through Heinen's Club Fx program to help customers take inspired action to build the healthy body they were meant to live in without giving up their favorite foods.

 This site is not optimized for your current browser (Internet Explorer 11).